gutodelazeri/WSP/scripts/README.md

 This document provides detailed instructions on how to use the instance generator, as implemented by the script `instance_generator.py`.

 The script supports a dynamic visualization of the generated instances.
 A slider allows the user to control the fire propagation over the landscape by going forward or backwards in time.
-As in Figure TBD in the paper, 3D bars are used to represent cells; red bars represent burned vegetation, and unburned areas are shown in green.
+As in Figure 3 in the paper, 3D bars are used to represent cells; red bars represent burned vegetation, and unburned areas are shown in green.
 The figure below presents a snapshot of this visualization.
 The same landscape is represented using different resolutions (grid sizes).

 ![Same landscape represented using different grid sizes.](grids_h.png)